Integral representation of Lyapunov exponents: Introduction

+where $\sigma_k(L)$ denotes the $k$-th singular value of a linear map $L$.
+Furthermore, the sum of exponents satisfies

+For the pointwise Lyapunov spectrum in the non-ergodic case, see Appendix~\ref{ss:lyapunov-spectrum}.
 The drawback of this approach is that it introduces the auxiliary path space \(\Omega\).
-In particular, without ergodicity one obtains pointwise exponents \(\lambda_k(\omega,x)\), which a priori depend on the full path \(\omega\).
-For Bernoulli random maps, it is known that this dependence disappears: \(\lambda_k(\omega,x)=\lambda_k(x)\) for \(m\)-a.e.\ \((\omega,x)\); see~\cite[Theorem~3.2]{liu2006smooth}.
+In particular, without ergodicity one obtains pointwise exponents \(\lambda_k(\omega,x)\), which a priori depend on the full path~\(\omega\).
+However, for Bernoulli random maps, this dependence is known to disappear~\cite[Thm.~3.2]{liu2006smooth}.